 Google Analytics has come under fire lately (and for a good reason).
 Multiple EU countries have already banned it, and more EU members are expected to reach the same conclusion.
-Also, Google announced it will sunset Universal Analytics in favor of GA4 in May next year.
+Also, Google announced it will sunset Universal Analytics in favor of GA4 on July 1st, 2023.

 - Get actionable insights from your analytics

 - Content Tracking

 - Keep track of your ad campaigns with UTM tags